Cloet/SimpleSockets/README.md

 ### Requirements
 The Client and Server will need the same key and salt to encrypt and decrypt data and files.
 If they do not they will return an error on receipt of data.
 To change the salt or key use 'ChangeSalt()' or 'ChangeKey()' method in Client or Server.
+### Using your own encryption
+You can use your own encryption and decryption by creating a new class that extends "Encryption" in AsyncClientServer and then changing the MessageEncrypter of the server and client.

 ## Framing